 Stop the Bleeding

-No matter what the source, pressure on the wound will slow the bleeding and help the natural clotting process.
+- No matter what the source, pressure on the wound will slow the bleeding and help the natural clotting process.
 You will need to restrain your pet during this time in order to treat the wound and prevent activity that can accelerate blood flow.
 It can take up to 5 to 10 minutes for the bleeding to end from the pressure.

 Types of Wounds